A proof of Generalized Connected Wedge Theorem: Geometric Proof Using General Relativity

 First note that $\ew(V_1) \, \cap \, \bb = \hat{D}(V_1)=V_1$ and hence $T_1 \in \ew(V_1)$.
 Assume by contradiction that another distinct point $p\in T$ also lies in $\ew(V_1)$.
-Since the ridge $T$ is the intersection between future-pointing, inward-pointing null sheets from $RT(X_1)$ and $RT(X_2)$, there exists a future-pointing null geodesic $\gamma_i$ connecting a point in the interior of $RT(X_i)$ to $p$ (note the unique null geodesic generator through $RT(X_1) \cap \bb$ connects to $T_1$).
-If $p\in \ew(V_1)$, then we have a null geodesic from $RT(X_i)$ to $\ew(V_1)$.
-Since $\ew(V_1)$ is defined to be a domain of dependence, $\gamma_i$ should instead intersect the homology region of $V_1$.
+Since the ridge $T$ is the intersection between future-pointing, inward-pointing null sheets from $RT(X_1)$ and $RT(X_2)$, there exists a future-pointing null geodesic $\gamma_i$ connecting a point in the interior of $RT(X_i)$ to $p$ (note the unique null geodesic generator through $\partial RT(X_1)$ connects to $T_1$).
+Since $p\in \ew(V_1)$, then $\gamma_i$ is a null geodesic from the interior of $RT(X_i)$ to $\ew(V_1)$.
+Since $\ew(V_1)$ is defined as a domain of dependence, $\gamma_i$ should instead intersect the homology region of $V_1$.
 This contradicts with the fact that $V_1$ and $X_i$ are spacelike-separated, disjoint (sharing a boundary point) regions and hence have spacelike separated homology regions \cite{wall2014maximin}.
-Similar arguments establish other claims in \eqref{eq:S_E_modified}. \end{proof}
+Similar arguments establish other claims in \eqref{eq:SE_modified}.